-As a newly public company, our stock price may be volatile, and securities class action litigation has often been instituted against companies following periods of volatility of their stock price.
+Our stock price may be volatile, and securities class action litigation has often been instituted against companies following periods of volatility of their stock price.
 Any such litigation, if instituted against us, could result in substantial costs and a diversion of our management's attention and resources.